dr-aman-sharma/Data-Science/MS Excell- Earthquakes analysis/MoI_Pendulum_Experiment.md

     base_link (measured)  +  Cube (0.075)  +  6 rotors (0.150)  +  ZR10  +  gimbal camera  =  full drone mass

-If that matches what the whole drone weighs on a scale, your bookkeeping is right.
+If that matches what the whole drone weighs on a scale, our bookkeeping is right.

 ---